lhzcode/es10-cn/functions-classes.md

     yield [no LineTerminator here] * AssignmentExpression[?In, +Yield, ?Await]
 ```

-> NOTE 1 The syntactic context immediately following yield requires use of the InputElementRegExpOrTemplateTail lexical goal
+> 注 1 The syntactic context immediately following yield requires use of the InputElementRegExpOrTemplateTail lexical goal

-> NOTE 2 YieldExpression cannot be used within the FormalParameters of a generator function because any expressions that are part of FormalParameters are evaluated before the resulting generator object is in a resumable state.
+> 注 2 YieldExpression cannot be used within the FormalParameters of a generator function because any expressions that are part of FormalParameters are evaluated before the resulting generator object is in a resumable state.

-> NOTE 3 Abstract operations relating to generator objects are defined in 25.4.3.
+> 注 3 Abstract operations relating to generator objects are defined in 25.4.3.

 ### 14.4.1 SS: Early Errors <div id="sec-generator-function-definitions-static-semantics-early-errors"></div>